 A tiny coffeeshop where people like to hang outside and sit absolutely wherever, even on the floor.
 That’s a common trait in Amsterdam; of people sitting on the floor and on window nooks and looking so casual and liberated and stuff.
 Amsterdam is basically the capital for hipsters (I have yet to go to Portland to do the comparison).
 I had an amazing whipped cream, with a side of apple pie, because that’s apparently how they do around there.

 Tiny place I stumbled upon in Amsterdam Centrum, if I ever make a waffle as good as this one, my life would be fulfilled.

 The most famous place to eat the most famous dutch apple pie.
-According to both the internet and people on the street I chatted with; it depends on the taste, some prefer the one at Papeneiland.
-But can you believe I went there and didn’t have some?
-I like to be rebellious sometimes and make stupid life decisions.
+According to both the internet and people on the street I chatted with.
+Well it depends on the taste, some prefer the one at Papeneiland, others swear by Winkel.
+Well I went there and didn’t have some.
+I like how I’m rebellious sometimes and make stupid life decisions.